FeynmanLogic/MIPS-32-in-Verilog/README.md

 ## References

-1. Verilog HDL: A Guide to Digital Design and Synthesis
+1. Samir Palnitkar: "Verilog HDL: A Guide to Digital Design and Synthesis."
 2. John L. Hennessy and David A. Patterson.
 "Computer Organization and Design: The Hardware/Software Interface."
 3. Dr. Indranil Sengupta.
 "Hardware Modeling Using Verilog" [Include course details, if available].